CMU-17-356/cmu-17-356.github.io/docs/assignments/HW2.md

   2. Evaluate the user stories according to the [INVEST](https://xp123.com/invest-in-good-stories-and-smart-tasks/) framework we learned in class.
 You may use an LLM to help you with this analysis.
     - At least one of these user stories should be dependent on another.
     - Throw out 3 user stories that you feel aren't necessary for a 4-function calculator MVP.
   3. Prioritize the remaining 3 user stories into a list.
 Why did you pick this order?
+  4. If you consulted an LLM for any part of this assignment, you must turn in the LLM chat logs.
+Hint: ChatGPT chat logs can be referenced by a simple URL.